0xMoneyCat/DDos-Money/README.md

 **Q3: What is the difference between Layer7 and Layer4?**
 A: Layer7 targets the application layer (e.g., HTTP/HTTPS), while Layer4 attacks the transport layer (e.g., TCP, UDP).

+**Q4: Why is the code obfuscated?**
+A: Developing a powerful and effective DDoS tool takes a lot of time and effort.
+If someone could simply steal it with a click, all the work would be pointless.
+The DDoS tool is provided for free but protected.

 ---

 ## Credits